SDBranka/Pomodoro_Timer/README.md

 ## Description

-This app aids in a users studying or working process by providing a timer based on Francesco Cirillo's Pomodoro Technique.
+This app aids in a user's studying or working process by providing a timer based on Francesco Cirillo's Pomodoro Technique for improved performance and/or retention.

 ##### Controls
 <ul>